Does Your Teaching Suppress Genius–Or Require It?

 This is what we’re learning, and when you can do this, I’ll know that you’ve learned it.

-In this outcomes-based environment, ‘success’ is determined by attainment–reaching a certain level’ or being able to provide evidence of understanding.
+In this outcomes-based environment, ‘success’ is determined by reaching a certain ‘level’ or being able to provide evidence of understanding.
 Everyone in the classroom is reaching towards the same target, often with the same way of demonstrating their understanding.

-Remediation is usually very similar, as are rubrics and scoring guides.
+Remediation is usually similar, as are rubrics and scoring guides.
 Who has time to create 35 authentically personalized and unique scoring guides that address individual learning needs on every assignment?
-Besides, that’d fly in the face of the goal–a similar level of mastery (i.e., proficiency) of identical academic standards.
-The goal of education is not personalized learning; personalized learning strategies are strategies just as personalized learning itself is a strategy in pursuit of the very public goal of proficiency of a given set of standards.
+Besides, that’d fly in the face of the goal a similar level of mastery (that is, proficiency) of identical academic standards.
+The goal of education is not personalized learning; personalized learning strategies are strategies themselves in pursuit of the very public goal of proficiency of a given set of standards.
 Creativity, choice, curiosity, and personalization may play roles in the learning process but stop short of reaching the content itself.